cherrybalapurkar/cherrybalapurkar/README.md

 🌐 **Data | Machine Learning | Technology Solutions**

-I'm an IT professional with a focus on **data analytics, machine learning**, and **process optimization**.
+I'm an IT professional with a focus on **data analytics, business analytics and visualizations**, and **process optimization**.
 With a Master’s in Information Systems Management, I specialize in using technology to extract insights, streamline workflows, and deliver meaningful business results.

 ---